4paradigm/OpenMLDB/docs/en/maintain/backup.md

   auto_failover       false
 ```

-**When auto_failover is enabled, if a node goes offline, the is_alive status of the showtable command will change to no. If the node contains a leader of a partition, the partition will re-select the leader. **
+**Note, when auto_failover is enabled, if a node goes offline, the is_alive status of the showtable command will change to no. If the node contains a leader of a partition, the partition will re-select the leader. **

 ```
 $ ./bin/openmldb --zk_cluster=172.27.128.31:8090,172.27.128.32:8090,172.27.128.33:8090 --zk_root_path=/openmldb_cluster --role=ns_client